Kalman Mann: Other activities and affiliations

 Mann was a member of 14 government committees convened on various aspects of health care, serving as chairman of five of them - thus wielding significant influence on health care legislation.
 Among those committees were the Supreme Medical Council and the Advisory Council for Matters of Preventative Medicine.

-In 1970 Mann was accepted as a Fellow of the Royal College of Physicians.
+In 1970, Mann was accepted as a Fellow of the Royal College of Physicians.

-In 1994 Manfred Wasserman conducted an oral history project with Mann, taping the former director general for more than 17 hours and compiling his memories in the book Kalman Jacob Mann: Reflections on a life in health care (Rubin Mass).
+In 1994, Manfred Wasserman conducted an oral history project with Mann, taping the former director general for more than 17 hours and compiling his memories in the book Kalman Jacob Mann: Reflections on a life in health care (Rubin Mass).

-Personal
+Personal life

 Mann married his first wife, Sylvia, in London in 1940.
 They had four children.
 He married his second wife, Bluma, on January 16, 1995.

-Kalman and Bluma Mann were seriously injured in two automobile accidents, one on April 24, 1996, and a second on February 28, 1997.
+Kalman and Bluma were seriously injured in two automobile accidents, one on April 24, 1996, and a second on February 28, 1997.
 Mann died of his injuries from the second accident on March 14, 1997, at the Hadassah Medical Center at Ein Kerem.